dannieRope/Data-Cleaning-with-Power-Qurery-Editor-1/README.md

 *Click on From Excel Workbook and then choose the file.*

+*Click on the excel sheet containing the dirty data*

-*Click on Transform and Load to load the data into the power query editor.*
+*Click on Transform to load the data into the power query editor.*

 ## DATA CLEANING PROCESS
 After loading the data into the power query editor, the first row gets promoted automatically as a header, and the data type changes as well.
 To undo this, delete those steps in Applied steps’ in the power query editor.